 Why get involved?

-- It’s really sociable and a great way to get to know colleagues better, developing teamwork within your area.
+- Socialise, get to know colleagues better and develop teamwork within your area.

-- Professional development for staff Green Impact team leads.
+- Gain professional development for staff Green Impact team leads.

 - Help reduce the negative impacts the University has on the environment, and increase the positives.